Peder Winstrup: Career

 One of the reasons that the Swedes became increasingly suspicious of Winstrup was that he willingly obliged the Danes when they reconquered Scania in 1676.
 Between June and December that year, Scania was under Danish rule again and Winstrup, like most of the Scanians, seemed happy enough with that.
 The Scanian War (1675–79) was the bloodiest war in Scandinavian history and took a disastrous toll on the Scanian population.
 After the battle of Lund on 4 December 1676, the Swedes slowly wrenched back their grip on Scania and at the peace negotiations 1679, Swedish rule was legally re-established.
 Winstrup and his family had experienced their fair share of tribulations during the war.
 In a letter from 4 October 1678, Winstrup's wife Dorothea wrote to the Danish district governor (amtmand) Knud Thott to complain that she and her husband were stuck in the bishop's residence (Lundegaard) in the city of Lund, and that everything had been destroyed; the city burnt down (most lately by Danish troops, before that by continuous fighting), their property confiscated, their food taken away, their carriage confiscated, they had nothing and her husband's health was in decline.
 "God knows that Calamity has stricken us often during these times of war...my husband's health is very weak and that he should have to experience this in his old age - they have taken all that we need to survive, and then we had this great fire ("storre ilde bran")...".
 They had been asked to move out of their house but had nowhere to go and were both terribly frightened, so they had ended up stuck in the middle of the war zone.
 Winstrup died shortly after the end of the Scanian War.

+Exhumation

 In June 2015 Winstrup's grave was moved from the crypt of the Lund cathedral to its northern tower.
 The body was taken away temporarily for research.
 It was in a well-preserved condition.
 The body of a fetus was discovered in the Winstrup's coffin, tucked in under the feet of the bishop.
 The fetus, wrapped in a piece of linen cloth, is believed to have been five to six months old.
 It is presumably a grandson of Winstrup.
 Swedish researchers have established a family connection with the help of DNA material from the bishop and the fetus, according to Lund University.
 According to the study, the boy and Winstrup share 25 percent of the genes; it is a second-degree relationship.
 It was not unusual for the time for young children to be placed in coffins with adults.
 Y-DNA: R1b-Z209>R1b1a1b1a1a2a1a1a1~-BY54766; mtDNA: H3b7.